termlen0/collections-mini-workshop/README.md

 upstream collection.

-##### STEP3: Download the nginx collection
+##### STEP 2: Download the nginx collection

-Navigate to https://galaxy.ansible.com and search of nginx.
+Navigate to https://galaxy.ansible.com and search for nginx.
 You should see a result like:

 ![Alt Text](images/galaxy_nginx.png )